 How Long Between a First and Second Date is Ideal?

-So let’s delve into some tips for finding the sweet spot of when your second date should happen.
+Now, let’s delve into some more specific insights and tips for finding the sweet spot of how long after your first date your second date should happen.

 Achieving the right timing between your first and second dates matters for a few reasons.